A Typical Day For A Volunteer

 Make the experience your own + help even more

+There's lots of exploring to be done in and around where ILP volunteers live in Uganda.
 Like we mentioned, the experience is different for everyone.
-We give you the tools to live abroad, the free time, and the meaningful purpose of service but then ultimately you're responsible for what you get out of the semester.
+We give you the tools to live abroad, the free time, and the meaningful purpose of service ... and we even put together information to help you get a glimpse of what to expect before living in Uganda, but then ultimately you're responsible for what you get out of the semester.

 You'll also get the chance to give back outside of the classroom; there will be opportunities for you to get involved with other service projects such a building clean water wells, helping teach health and hygiene classes, and visiting neglected children and the elderly.